AlternC/alternc-acme/README.md

 # Configuration and Activation

-Once alternc-certificate-provider-letsencrypt installed , you must :
+Once alternc-certificate-provider-letsencrypt is installed, you must:
 * run **alternc.install**

 You can run also **/usr/lib/alternc/generate_certbot.php** to get faster certificate to all domains hosted.

 # Packaging from source

-To generate package we use [fpm tool](https://github.com/jordansissel/fpm)
+To generate package we use either debuild on feature-package branch, or [fpm tool](https://github.com/jordansissel/fpm) on master:

 ```shell
 apt-get install ruby ruby-dev rubygems build-essential